scipy-latinamerica/scipyla2018-web/docs/es/financial-terms.es.md

 Q. What if my receipt is larger than my grant amount?

-* A. You can upload a receipt (example - airfare) for an amount larger than your grant, but you will only be reimbursed for the amount you were awarded.
+* A. You can send a receipt (example - airfare) for an amount larger than your grant, but you will only be reimbursed for the amount you were awarded.

 Q. How do disbursements work?

-* A. Disbursement of funds will be onsite during the conference in USD.
-You can choose between receiving a physical check on-site or a Paypal transfer.
+* A. Disbursement of funds will be onsite during the conference in BRL.
+You can choose between bank transfer or a Paypal transfer.
 **No funds will be disbursed prior to the event.
 Only those that have filed their disbursements (with receipts) will be reimbursed.**

 Adapted from: